andrew/ultimate-awesome/README.md

 - [awesome-automl](https://github.com/awesomelistsio/awesome-automl) - A curated list of frameworks, platforms, tools, research, and learning resources for Automated Machine Learning (AutoML).
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-business-intelligence](https://github.com/awesomelistsio/awesome-business-intelligence) - A curated list of tools, platforms, frameworks, and learning resources for Business Intelligence (BI).
-- [awesome-ci](https://github.com/awesomelistsio/awesome-ci) - A curated list of awesome Continuous Integration (CI) tools, services, workflows, and resources for building, testing, and deploying code with confidence.
 - [awesome-civic-tech](https://github.com/awesomelistsio/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.
 - [awesome-cloud](https://github.com/awesomelistsio/awesome-cloud) - A curated list of cloud platforms, tools, SDKs, open-source projects, infrastructure services, observability stacks, DevOps utilities, and learning resources.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-data-analytics](https://github.com/awesomelistsio/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
 - [awesome-data-science](https://github.com/awesomelistsio/awesome-data-science) - A curated list of tools, libraries, platforms, datasets, workflows, and learning resources for data science.
-- [awesome-devops](https://github.com/awesomelistsio/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-digitalocean](https://github.com/awesomelistsio/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.
 - [awesome-digital-rights](https://github.com/awesomelistsio/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-dribbble](https://github.com/awesomelistsio/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.